-The College of Social Sciences and Humanities has long been committed to creating a culture of inclusion for our students, faculty, and staff.
-Diversity and inclusion, as well as questions of race, racism and anti-racism, are part of all our programs, all our research centers, our three areas of strategic focus—and are always work in progress.
+The College of Social Sciences and Humanities has long been committed to fostering a community of belonging for our students, faculty, and staff.
+Belonging, as well as questions of race, racism and anti-racism, are part of all our programs, all our research centers, our three areas of strategic focus—and are always work in progress.
 At the same time, we focus on how modes of constructing social hierarchies, including race, gender, sexuality, class, caste, and others, intersect with one another.

 Our Experiential Liberal Arts model, with its strong focus on teaching and researching social justice and encouraging engagement beyond the classroom and the university, provides particular opportunities for attracting and retaining faculty, students, and staff from historically underrepresented groups.